BasitAli164/Coding-practice/javaScriptCodingPractice/README.md

 Day-31(25/12/2024)
     Learn about the array method task Day-32(26/12/2024)
-    Learn about the array method Task
+    Learn about the Map data type